CogStack/MedCAT/README.md

 - [ ] Fix logging, make sure the config options are respected
 - [ ] Relation extraction
 - [ ] Implement replace_center in the __call__ function for meta_cat
+- [ ] Fix parallelization for MedCAT alone + Try to solve how to run this when we have MetaCATs also

 ## Acknowledgement